What is IBS-C?

 - Pregnant or plan to become pregnant.
 It is not known if IBSRELA will harm your unborn baby.

-- Breastfeeding or plan to breastfeed.
-It is not known if IBSRELA passes into your breast milk.
+- Breastfeeding or plan to breastfeed, although IBSRELA is not expected to pass into your breast milk and to harm your baby.
 Talk with your doctor about the best way to feed your baby if you take IBSRELA.

 Tell your doctor about all the medicines you take, including prescription and over-the-counter medicines, vitamins and herbal supplements.